insyncsolutions/appseconnectdocs/_posts/Rule-Management/PreconfiguredRule/2022-11-22-detailedsyncreportproccessflow.md

 Users would receive the `hourly report` in the `email id` provided for the Organisation.
 The email would consist of the sync report(for failed transaction during the execution process) for the previous hour.
 The mail will consists of the `time frame` for which the report has been generated, `ProcessFlow` folder name, `name of the processflow` and the number of errors encountered during the execution the process.
+On clicking the, `ProcessFlow` folder name, the `Sync Info` will open up showing you the `success` and `erroneous` data.
 ![detailedsyncreportprocessflow1](/staticfiles/rules/media/detailedsyncreportprocessflow1.PNG)

 **Note**